klayu/hb_beacon/content/en/blog/its-hard-to-be-an-infj.md

 The INFJ is often found at disaster scenes as a rescue worker.
 When a person of this type sees people or animals being treated cruelly, he or she may fantasize about getting revenge on the perpetrators.
 Although INFJs are gentle by nature, they are formidable in battle.

 The highly developed intuition of INFJs warns them when trouble lies ahead—for themselves or the world.
 Some people find INFJs pessimistic or even a little paranoid.
+{{<

+leftbanner src="/images/cc1.gif"

-However, INFJs are more often right than wrong because their intuition is so accurate.
-This ability makes them effective problem-solvers with the ability to act insightfully and spontaneously.
+text1="However, INFJs are more often right than wrong because their intuition is so accurate. "

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>
+text2="This ability makes them effective problem-solvers with the ability to act insightfully and spontaneously."

+>}}

 When INFJs move into their extraverted mode, as they sometimes do, they can express a range of emotions and opinions quite effectively as they have excellent verbal skills.
 However, they tend to be cautious about revealing their positions.
 Like other feeling-judging types, they frequently feel caught between the desire to express their opinions and their reluctance to offend people.
 Some INFJs vent their private feelings to a few trusted friends.
 The friends are chosen with care, and the relationships are usually characterized by affection and trust.

 When INFJs turn from their feeling to their thinking function, they may appear aloof.
 Others sometimes conclude that this detachment reflects cynicism.
 A friend might fear that the insightful INFJ is so perceptive about human nature that the friend himself or herself is being judged.
 Generally this is not true at all.
 The INFJ is simply distracted by the need to focus and think.
 Under stress, INFJs are likely to overlook what’s going on in their immediate environment.

 ![16 Myers-Briggs Types](/mbtable1.jpg)

-<p><a id="aflink" href="https://hop.clickbank.net/?affiliate=klayu&vendor=hissecret&lp=0" class="one" target="_blank" title="⚡Video : This is the “secret ingredient” to his lasting commitment !">⚡Video : This is the “secret ingredient” to his lasting commitment !</a></p>